docker-mailserver/docker-mailserver/docs/content/config/environment.md

 Configures the provisioning source of user accounts (including aliases) for user queries and authentication by services managed by DMS (_Postfix and Dovecot_).

-User provisioning via OIDC is planned for the future, see [this tracking issue](https://github.com/docker-mailserver/docker-mailserver/issues/2713).
+User provisioning via OAUTH2 is planned for the future, see [this tracking issue](https://github.com/docker-mailserver/docker-mailserver/issues/2713).
+OAuth2.0 for machine-to-machine authentication (e.g. Roundcube login) has been implemented (see OAUTH2 section below).

 - **empty** => use FILE
 - LDAP => use LDAP authentication
-- OIDC => use OIDC authentication (**not yet implemented**)
+- OAUTH2 => use OAUTH2 authentication (**not yet implemented**)
 - FILE => use local files (this is used as the default)

 A second container for the ldap service is necessary (e.g. [`bitnami/openldap`](https://hub.docker.com/r/bitnami/openldap/)).